-Planning to purchase your first home in the peach state?
+Planning on buying a home in Atlanta?
 If so, congratulations!
 Buying your first house is very exciting; however, it’s not a decision to be taken lightly.
 As I’m sure you know, your home will likely be your largest investment.

 To make the home buying process easier for you, we’ve created this helpful guide.